tute/parrot/README.md

 # To-do

+* A `Parrot::Thread` intermediate object between commentable entries and actual comments would abstract the FKs from the comments, would be the only tier between parrot subsystem and host app, and would make (un)subscriptions dead easy.
+* Not tested.
 * Show partial views examples for showing existing comments and comment form
 * Flash responders working?
 * Wiki: how to reopen parrot's subclasses from parent applications?